slds-lmu/lecture_i2ml/attic/onboarding.md

 To contribute to the course, please create issue-specific branches off the **`devel`** branch in the main repo in order to work on your assigned issues.
 A more detailed explanation of this collaboration model is [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), there you also find the Git commands used to accomplish this.

-Commit early, commit often, take the time to [write informative, well-formatted commit messages](https://juffalow.com/other/write-good-git-commit-message) and [reference the issue(s)]() your commit is addressing in your commit message.
+Commit early, commit often, take the time to [write informative, well-formatted commit messages](https://juffalow.com/other/write-good-git-commit-message) and [reference the issue(s)](https://guides.github.com/features/issues/#notifications) your commit is addressing in your commit message by including `#<issuenumber>` in your commit.
 At least once a week, write down how much time you spent on what topics on the *time-tracking card* in your Github project board.
 This might be easier if you also note the time spent on creating a commit in the body of the respective commit messages.
 What's important is that you keep the time-tracking card in your project board up-to-date.

 ## Getting help